MoeraOrg/moeraorg.github.io/development/protocols/stories.md

 `COMMENT_REACTION_ADDED_NEGATIVE`

-A negative reaction was added to user's comment.
+A negative reaction was added to the user's comment.

 `COMMENT_REACTION_ADDED_POSITIVE`

-A positive reaction was added to user's comment.
+A positive reaction was added to the user's comment.

 `COMMENT_REACTION_TASK_FAILED`